 The County of Santa Cruz assessed and identified Groundwater Dependent Ecosystems (GDE) where interconnected surface and groundwater exist within the Basin.
-As a first step to identify GDEs, the surface water-groundwater model developed for the Basin was used to identify where surface water and groundwater are connected (Figure 2-9).
-County staff utilized available information from the California Natural Diversity Database and the Nature Conservancy to identify important species present in the areas where groundwater and surface water are interconnected.
+As a first step to identify GDEs, where data were available MGA compared surface water and groundwater elevations to determine interconnections between surface water and groundwater.
+Where groundwater level data were unavailable, the surface water-groundwater model developed for the Basin is used to identify where surface water and groundwater are connected (Figure 2-10).
+County staff utilized available information from the California Natural Diversity Database (CDFW, 2019) and The Nature Conservancy (2019) to identify important species present in areas where groundwater and surface water are interconnected.
+The only areas within the Basin where surface water and groundwater connected lakes or ponds were identified and no areas of shallow groundwater away from streams were noted within the Basin.